danplotkin/Transformer-based-Image-Captioning-From-Scratch-with-TensorFlow/README.md

 # Transformer-Based-Image-Captioning-From-Scratch-with-TensorFlow

 When it comes to image captioning, it has become increasingly popular to use pre-trained transformers such as BERT and GPT-2.
-These models are highly effective at generating text based on input images, and have been used in a wide range of applications, from creating captions for social media posts to generating product descriptions for online retailers.
+They're incredibly effective at generating text based on input images, and have found use in a variety of applications - from creating captions for social media posts to generating product descriptions for online retailers.

-In this project, I will demonstrate how to build an image captioner transformer using TensorFlow from scratch.
-This project will provide a detailed guide on how to design and implement a transformer architecture for image captioning, including how to preprocess the image and text data, train the model, and evaluate its performance.
-I will be using the [Flickr 8K Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k) for this project.
+In this project, I'm going to show you how to create your very own image captioner transformer from scratch using TensorFlow.
+I'll guide you through every step of the process - from designing and implementing the transformer architecture for image captioning, to preprocessing the image and text data, training the model, and evaluating its performance.
+For this project, we'll be using the [Flickr 8K Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k) to train our model.

 [Link to Notebook](https://github.com/danplotkin/Transformer-based-Image-Captioning-From-Scratch-with-TensorFlow/blob/main/Image%20Captioning.ipynb)